inozo22/push_swap/README.md

 ### 4.5.
 Binary seach
 ### 4.6.
 Ternary seach
 ### 4.7.
 Backtracking method (Depth-first search)
-- Depth-first search is an algorithm for exploning graphs and tree structures, in which the path does not return until it comes across a dead-end node where no further pogress can be made, and then proceeds through neighbouring nodes.
+- Depth-first search is an algorithm for exploning graphs and tree structures, in which the path does not return until it comes across a dead-end node where no further progress can be made, and then proceeds through neighbouring nodes.